dortegau/NumberWizardUI/Readme.md

+Learn To Code by Making Games Udemy course :)

 # NumberWizardUI

-Learn To Code by Making Games Udemy course :)
+This is the same example that in http://github.com/dortegau/NumberWizardUdemy but adding a user interface with some scenes.

+Could be seen working at this URL: https://dortegau.github.io/NumberWizardUI/index.html